Agriculture in Russia: Planting and harvest dates

 The winter-crop planting season stretches over nearly three months.
 The sowing campaign begins in August in the north and advances southward, concluding in late October in the Southern provinces.
 Spring grain planting in European Russia usually begins in April and progresses from south to north.
 The "summer" crops—chiefly maize (corn) and sunflowers—are last to be sown, and planting approaches completion by late May or early June.
 The harvest of small grains (chiefly wheat and barley) moves from south to north and begins in late June in extreme southern Russia.
 Harvest operations are in full swing by early July and largely finished by mid-to-late August.
 Maize and sunflower harvest begins in September and continues through October.
 (View regional crop calendars.)

 In the spring wheat region, planting typically begins in May.
 Oats are sown first, followed by wheat, then barley.
 Planting is concluded by June.
 Spring wheat advances through the reproductive stage during mid-July, when temperatures climb to their highest levels and grains are most vulnerable to heat stress.
 Grain harvest begins in late August and continues through October.
 It is not unusual for a significant portion of the Russian grain crop—millions of hectares in some years—to remain unharvested, due chiefly to unfavorable weather during the harvest campaign.
 In an average year, 10 percent of the area planted to spring wheat is abandoned compared to 97 percent of the country's winter wheat area.

-Sectors
+Sectors - historical

 Grain

-In 2016 Russia gained and exceeded Soviet grain production levels, and in that year became the world's largest exporter of wheat.
+In 2016, Russia gained and exceeded Soviet grain production levels, and in that year became the world's largest exporter of wheat.